WHOP (AM): Recent developments (2010–present)

 Sometime in the early 2010s, WHOP had launched low-powered FM translator W237BV to simulcast the station's AM signal onto 95.3 megahertz.
 In 2023, in addition to relocating its analog FM simulcast to new translator W257EV at 99.3 on the FM dial, the station also began simulcasting on a newly relaunched HD3 subchannel of WHOP-FM.
+W237BV now serves as a country station, which is simulcast on WHOP-FM's HD2 subchannel.

 On January 8, 2020, to mark the station's 80th anniversary, a dozen historic broadcast audio clips from the past were made available for listening on the station's website.
 They were also rebroadcast over its FM sister station on that day.

+The station began airing hourly news updates from Fox News Radio on May 23, 2026, following CBS News Radio's final broadcast the previous day.

 Programming

 As a news-talk-information format radio station, WHOP's programming content includes local newscasts, and public affairs programs.
-Syndicated radio programs on WHOP include The Rush Limbaugh Show, The Dave Ramsey Show, Coast to Coast AM, and America in the Morning.
-Hourly national news updates are provided by CBS News Radio.
+Syndicated radio programs on WHOP include The Dave Ramsey Show, Coast to Coast AM, and America in the Morning.
+Hourly national news updates are provided by Fox News Radio.
 WHOP also provides programming from Premiere Radio Networks.

 The station is also the long-time radio home of the annual Hopkinsville Rotary Club Radio Auction, which has been broadcast on the station since 1951.